 To learn more about the RDP and to access its latest version, click here.

 Interfaces between EUSCG and other organisations

 In addition to the above, it is recognised that interfaces at different levels with a number of organisations may be necessary to obtain relevant information, provide recommendations etc. No formal link should be set up, but rather such communication should be organised by the EUSCG Chair/Secretariat.

 The EUSCG should take into account information regarding progress and particular issues communicated by international partners.
 An interface with ICAO and other international major stakeholders and SDO's (like RTCA and SAE) is therefore of high importance, without prejudice to existing European coordination arrangements.

-A close link should be maintained to the EASCG to raise mutual awareness and ensure consistency between the EUSCG RDP and the EASCG RDP.
+A close link should be maintained to EASCG to raise mutual awareness and ensure consistency between the EUSCG RDP and the EASCG RDP.